WildCodeSchool/Lyon-0917-MarketingAutomation/README.md

 `git clone https://github.com/letsencrypt/letsencrypt`

-It is important that Let's Encrypt is installed at the root of the server, the latter can then identify your different managed domains on the VPS.
+It is important that Let's Encrypt is installed at the root of the server, then it can identify your different managed domains on the VPS.

-Let's Encrypt configuration for your domains installed on the VPS.

 Go to Let's Encrypt folder and enter the following command: